llxxbb/Nature/doc/help/concepts.md

 # Concepts

 The Nature System focus on **data** and **relations** between data.
 Data are the  **business goals**, so relations can let you achieve goal one by one.
-This is a little like workflow or BP,  but they are two very different things.
+This is little like workflow or BPMN,  but they are two very different things.
 The last tell us to **do something**, yet the first tell us we **need something**.
-How-to-do is very complex. and what-your-need is simple.
-So Nature give a clear interface between leaders and followers, leaders give out the goals and the followers to achieve the goals.
+How-to-do is very complex. and what-your-need is simple and more important.
+Nature let you focus on important things and let you manage them easily.

-The more important thing is Nature give out a clear interface between leader and followers, **no distortion**, **full restraint**.
-Nature will simplify design progress greatly, so you can reduce the need of *senior programmer*s and then reduce the cost.

 ## Data